Living with Ankylosing Spondylitis

 Ankylosing spondylitis (AS) is an inflammatory form of arthritis which mainly affects the spine, but can also cause pain and/or swelling in the shoulders, neck, chest/ribs, hips, lower back and buttocks.
 Sometimes, the eyes are also affected and the disease is linked to other conditions, such as inflammatory bowel disease and psoriasis.

-It is estimated that 44,000 people in Ireland are living with AS.
+It is estimated that 0.1-0.2% of people in Ireland are living with AS, with a similar number for non-radiographic axial SpA.
 The disease is 2-3 times more common in males.

 One of the major challenges experienced by people with AS is the length of time it can take to receive a diagnosis.
 This delays effective treatment and increases the risk of long-term damage.